 - Click on "REPORTS" icon on the sidebar The will open the list of Reports and Charts.

 - Click on "ADD NEW" and then on "Chart" A new tab with the Chart template will open.

 - Select a type for the Chart You can create a Line Chart, Bar Chart, Stacked Bar Chart and an Area Chart.
 You can come back to select the Chart type after you have selected the Data Fields to test which Chart type works the best with your data.
 For example, all of these Charts are created using the same data:

-- Choose if the Chart is a private or a public Chart If you choose private, only you are going to see the template you are creating in the list of charts.
+- Choose if the Chart is a private or a public Chart If you choose private, only you are going to see the template you are creating in the list of Charts/Projects.

 - Click on "Save" if done Doing so, all the actions will be saved.